drak3hft7/Cheat-Sheet---Active-Directory/README.md

 Get-NetUser | select cn
 # Grab the name from the list of users
 Get-NetUser | select name
+# Get actively logged users on a computer (needs local admin rights on the target)
+Get-NetLoggedon -ComputerName <servername>
 # List all properties
 Get-UserProperty
 # Display when the passwords were set last time